-The hut has two rooms, a combined sleeping, eating, and workshop room in the front, and a small library/storehouse in the back.
+The hut has two rooms, a combined sleeping/eating and workshop room in the front, and a small library/storehouse in the back.
 The implements in both rooms are either crude tools made from local materials or repurposed wreckage from the Pedantic.
 In the back room is a hand-drawn map of the islands pinned to the wall with nails.
 Several books were salvaged from the wreck, including some loose sheets of pulp paper with Tavin's notes.
 The latter concern a recollection of the voyage, notes on the island's flora and fauna, and his conjectures on the history of the Island of Sorrow.
 In a few short months, Tavin has been a busy boy.

-The notes are in Common mixed with Draconic, Elvish, and other languages, and are in a rather haphazard order.
-A successful DC 15 Linguistics check deciphers them and reveals the following information:
+The notes are in common mixed with draconic, elvish, and other languages, and are in a rather haphazard order.
+Reading them reveals following information:

-- \ The islands were once the home of an ancient civilization called the Yar-va. - \ The Yar-va experimented with arcane energies, and the port served as a trading hub for the Sinnar Ocean. - \ Several centuries ago, a dragon and her fleets of lizardfolk attacked the islands.
-The Yar-va were wiped out, and the dragon took the riches of the island to build her hoard. - \ Since then, the lizardfolk have settled the islands and possibly divided into different tribes. - \ The native flora and fauna are dangerous and tend toward overly-large reptiles.
-This might be the influence of the dragon or it might be the natural state of the islands. - \ The capital of the Yar-va lies in the central mountains of the Island of Sorrow.
+- The islands were once the home of an ancient civilization called the Yar-va. - The Yar-va experimented with arcane energies, and the port served as a trading hub for the Sinnar Ocean. - Several centuries ago, a dragon and her fleets of lizardfolk attacked the islands.
+The Yar-va were wiped out, and the dragon took the riches of the island to build her hoard. - Since then, the lizardfolk have settled the islands and possibly divided into different tribes. - The native flora and fauna are dangerous and tend toward overly-large reptiles.
+This might be the influence of the dragon or it might be the natural state of the islands. - The capital of the Yar-va lies in the central mountains of the Island of Sorrow.